Kopi Kenangan: History

 On the first day of opening its first Kopi Kenangan outlet in Kuningan, they managed to sell only 700 cups of coffee.
-The initial capital for opening this first outlet was Rp150 million, a fund that Tirtanataand his partners struggled to gather.
+The initial capital for opening this first outlet was Rp150 million, a fund that Tirtanata and his partners struggled to gather.
 It took six months of planning before the shop was finally launched.
 Two years later, Kopi Kenangan had already opened more than 230 outlets across Indonesia.
 By the end of 2022, the brand was opening an average of one new store per day.
 On 27 April 2022, Kopi Kenangan received a MURI (Indonesian World Records Museum) award in the category of Most Store Openings in One Week, after opening 26 outlets in 13 different cities between 18 and 24 April 2022.

 In 2018, Kopi Kenangan secured funding of Rp121 billion from Alpha JWC.
 In 2019, the company received another investment of Rp288 billion, this time from the venture capital firm Sequoia India.
 With such substantial funding, Kopi Kenangan set a target of reaching 1,000 outlets by 2021.

 Kopi Kenangan became the fastest-growing beverage retail brand in Southeast Asia.
 In May 2020, the company raised $109 million in Series B funding (equivalent to Rp1.63 trillion), led by Sequoia Capital.
 New investors in this funding round included B Capital, Horizons Ventures, Verlinvest, Kunlun, Sofina, as well as Alpha JWC, which had previously invested in Kopi Kenangan’s early funding rounds and participated again in the Series B investment.

 In October 2022, Kopi Kenangan opened its first overseas branch in Kuala Lumpur City Centre, Malaysia.
 This was followed by its first outlet in Singapore, which was inaugurated in September 2023, and its first branch in the Philippines in October 2024, with plans to expand to India in early 2025.
 Outside Indonesia, Kopi Kenangan is marketed under the name Kenangan Coffee.
-It opened first outlet at Sydney in Australia in April 2025.
+It opened first outlet at Sydney in Australia in April 2025, first branch at Taipei in Taiwan in April 2026.

+Operations

+Kopi Kenangan sources Indonesian coffee beans and palm sugar for its international outlets as part of its expansion strategy.
+According to the company, it uses around 1,500 tonnes of Indonesian coffee beans annually across its operations.